Flexible Fractional Repetition Codes for Distributed Storage Networks: Two Examples That Demonstrate the Construction of FFR Codes

 \textbf{Reconstruction:} One can verify, by a computer-based exhaustive search, that the given code assignment can reconstruct the $\mathcal{M}=7$ packets of the original file from any $k=3$ nodes of the total $n=7$ nodes.
-Note that to verify $\mathcal{M}=7$, one cannot use the original edge/packet counting arguments in \cite{el2010fractional} since the underlying graph, see Fig.~\ref{fig:ex3}, is non-regular and of asymmetric helper relationship (solid vs.\ dashed edges).
-One main contribution of this work is to analytically characterize the protected file size $\mathcal{M}$ of our GFR codes for arbitrary $(n,k,d)$ values.
-Additionally, our results show that the $\mathcal{M}$ value of the GFR code matches the MBR point predicted by the min-cut analysis of the FHS scheme in Part~I \cite{part1} for any $(n,k,d)$ values, which thus close the loop of the graph-based analysis of Part~I.
+That is, we use a computer to verify that the coding matrix of the packets in any $k=3$ nodes is always of full rank 7.
+Note that in FFR, one cannot simply count the edges as in \cite{el2010fractional}.
+Instead one has to check for the matrix invertability since the underlying graph, see Fig.~\ref{fig:ex3}, is non-regular and of asymmetric helper relationship (solid versus dashed edges).
+One of the contributions of this work is to analytically characterize the protected file size $\mathcal{M}$ of our FFR codes for arbitrary $(n,k,d)$ values.